Oreoz/atom-ember-shortcuts/README.md

 which is sadly no longer maintained.
 I only used the shortcuts available in that package so I decided to create my own and maintain the smaller feature set.

+## Installation
+If you have the Atom Package Manager installed, simply run `apm install ember-shortcuts`.

 ## Available Keyboard Shortcuts
 | Keybinding                                          | Action                                                     |
 | :--                                                 | :--                                                        |